xuantrung231997/BaseProject/README.md

     - Retrofit
     ...

-Plugins
+Plugins:
 #If you want to test project - please create API key from https://developers.themoviedb.org/3/movies and add your key in gradle.propeties file

     moviedb_access_key="PLACE YOUR KEY IN HERE"